 Development and projects

-How are applications put together built and delivered
+How are applications and libraries put together built and delivered

-The XP project structure is based on the Maven approach.
+The XP project structure is based on the Maven project structure.

 Below is is an extensive version of a project structure, listing all standard folders and files that can be used